circuitdao/docs/docs/technical-manual/collateral-vaults.md

 Borrowed Bytecash is minted by the Protocol.
 Borrowing increases the debt owed to the vault as [explained above](./collateral-vaults#stability-fees).

+The operation only succeeds if after taking out the loan the vault remains sufficiently overcollateralised based on a liquidation ratio of LR + 1.

 #### State changes

 * ```PRINCIPAL```: increases by the amount of BYC borrowed